 Crochet a Gauge Swatch

-To check your gauge, you'll want to crochet a gauge swatch as follows: Work a starting chain of 25 stitches and crochet using the blanket pattern instructions until your piece is square.
+To check your gauge, crochet a gauge swatch.
+Form a starting chain of 25 stitches and crochet using the blanket pattern instructions until your piece is square.
 End off.
 Measure your swatch to see how many stitches per inch you are crocheting.
 Compare your gauge against that recommended in the pattern (above).
-If you are crocheting fewer stitches per inch than recommended, you might want to consider starting over with a smaller crochet hook; if you are crocheting more stitches per inch, you might want to start over using a larger hook.
+If you are crocheting fewer stitches per inch than recommended, try again with a smaller crochet hook.
+If you are crocheting more stitches per inch, try again with a larger hook.

 The swatching process is necessary because you want your baby blanket to be a useable size.
-If your gauge is drastically different, your baby blanket could turn out to be way too large, or way too small.
-Another worry: if your blanket is significantly wider than the suggested size, you risk running out of yarn before you are finished crocheting.
-That said, if you have plenty of yarn and you don't care specifically about the finished size of the blanket then feel free to skip this step.
+If your gauge is different, your baby blanket could finish at the wrong size or you may run out of yarn before finishing the blanket.

-In the pattern directions found below, you'll be instructed to crochet into the ch-1 spaces.
-If you have difficulty finding these—sometimes they seem to vanish—try carefully poking your finger at the row of stitches from back to front.
+The pattern directions instruct you to crochet into the ch-1 spaces.
+If you have difficulty finding these—sometimes they seem to vanish—carefully poke your finger at the row of stitches from back to front.
 Your hands will feel the gap even if your eyes don't spot it at first.

 Baby Blanket Pattern Instructions